seanslma/maki/PowerBI/View/Slicer.md

 ## Sync slicers
 https://docs.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-slicers?tabs=powerbi-desktop#sync-and-use-slicers-on-other-pages

-## Visual interactions
-- slicer A -> column A, slicer B -> column B
-- value selected in slicer B should not affect slicer A (still show all values)
-- Format > Edit interactions > click `no impact` icon near slicer A

 ## Default max value
 PowerBI will remember a constant value so we need to replace the max with a constant, e.g.